What Is a Podcast? Learn How to Start a Podcast Today

 Best day to publish a podcast: Tuesday/Wednesday

-3. Relax, Have Fun & Be Prepared for Interview-Style Podcasts
+4. Relax, Have Fun, And Be Prepared for Interview-Style Podcasts

 When hosting an interview-style podcast show, chat with your guest before you start recording.
 This will help you relax into the conversation.
 Also, don’t forget to have fun.
 The best podcast hosts sound relaxed because they aren’t rushing to the next question.

-Do your homework on the guest.
+One of our best podcast tips is to make sure that you do your homework on the guest.
 Search them on Google, go through their social media profiles, and see if they’ve already been interviewed by other podcasters.
+If they have, glean those interviews and use them to make your podcast even better.
 The more time you put into understanding the expertise and nature of the guest, the smoother things will go.

 Best USB Microphone for Podcasting